korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 which you can see here,
 when I print out the elements in the copied set.
 _Charlie Brown_ and _Robin Hood_ are no longer in the set.
-Ok, this feels like a good place to end this lecture.
+Ok, this feels like a good place to end this section.
 I've introduced you to the **TreeSet**, which implements both the **SortedSet** and the **NavigableSet**.